maxpr/PCML_Proj2/README.md

 ## TODO

 - [ ] Code
-  - [ ] xx baseline methods implemented and tested
+  - [ ] 4 baseline methods implemented and tested
 	- [ ] SGD updates to train the matrix factorization
 	- [ ] Construct feature representation of each training tweet
 	- [ ] Linear Classifier Trainer (logistic regression or SVM, scikit lib)